kh-huawei/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

 ...
 ```

-This way we can in e.g. `StandardPBR_VertexEval.azsli` use `#define EvaluateVertexGeometry EvaluateVertexGeometry_StandardPBR` before we including the BasePBR - file,
+This way, `#define EvaluateVertexGeometry EvaluateVertexGeometry_StandardPBR` can be used in `StandardPBR_VertexEval.azsli` before including the BasePBR file.
-which allows us to call `EvaluateVertexGeometry_BasePBR()` from within the `EvaluateVertexGeometry_StandardPBR()` function, in addition to our own shader code.
+This allows to call `EvaluateVertexGeometry_BasePBR()` from within the `EvaluateVertexGeometry_StandardPBR()` function, in addition to our own shader code.
-And in the rest of the shader code we can call `EvaluateVertexGeometry()` and don't need to pay attention to what function is actually called there.
+In the rest of the shader code, `EvaluateVertexGeometry()` can be called in an agnostic way w.r.t. which function is actually called in these places.

 ### ForwardPass_BaseLighting.azsli as a specific example for the Material Interface